[Editor – This post was updated in August 2022 to mark availability of the beta version of F5 NGINX Kubernetes Gateway.]

 How Do I Get Started?

 Ready to evaluate this exciting new technology?
-Get the alpha release of NGINX Kubernetes Gateway.
+Get the beta release of NGINX Kubernetes Gateway.

 For deployment instructions, see the README.